microsoft/OpenAIWorkshop/labs/Lab_3_chatWithDocuments/Script.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft-USEduAzure%2FOpenAIWorkshop%2FVishal%2FLabEdits-Outputs%2Flabs%2FLab_3_chatWithDocuments%2Fdeploy%2Fazure-deploy.json)

 - Wait for the deployment to complete.
 The deployment can take upto 10 minutes.
-Once deployment is  successfully completed, navigate to Outputs Section as shown below and copy the output values in a notepad file.
-We will be using these values in the next steps:

    ![Alt text](Images/lab-3-deployment-completed.png)

+- Once deployment is successfully completed, navigate to Outputs Section as shown below and Click on `Copy to Clipboard` to copy the output values along with the output keys in a notepad file.
+Please copy all the output values, we will be using these values in the next steps:

    ![Alt text](Images/lab-3-copy-output-values.png)